-- 2. Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
+- Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
 If they are, it could cause a ground connection you don't want.
-You wouldn't be able to start your vehicle, and the bad grounding could damage the electrical systems.
-To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved in the jump start procedure.
-Put an automatic transaxle in PARK (P) or a manual transaxle in NEUTRAL (N) before setting the parking brake. - 3.
+You wouldn't be able to start your vehicle, and the bad grounding could damage the electrical systems. - To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved in the jump start procedure.
+Put your automatic transaxle in PARK (P) before setting the parking brake. - 3.
 Turn off the ignition on both vehicles.
 Unplug unnecessary accessories plugged into the cigarette lighter.
-Turn off all lamps that aren't needed as well as the radios.
+Turn off all lamps that aren't needed as well as radios.
 This will avoid sparks and help save both batteries.
 In addition, it could save your radio!